haf-decent/spark-ar-scripting/README.md

 // myVariable is assigned a Promise, not the object I want var myVariable = getValueAsyncPromise();
-// this line will throw an error, because it doesn't wait for myVariable to resolve myVariable.property = 2;
+// this line will throw an error, because it doesn't wait for myVariable to resolve myVariable.doSomething();

-'ERROR: "property" not found on "myVariable"'
+'ERROR: "doSomething" not found on "myVariable"'
 ```
 So how do we wait for myVariable to resovle?
 One way is that Promises allow us to chain special functions - `then` and `catch` - to it that execute either on resolve (success) or on reject (failure):